finger563/unreal-camera-capture/README.md

 # Camera Capture Plugin for UE 5

-Plugin for capturing camera (RGB + depth + motion vectors) data from multiple cameras in UE 5
+Plugin for capturing camera (GB + depth + motion vectors) data from multiple cameras in UE 5

 Provides: